workingDog/MusicRadio/README.md

 **MusicRadio** lets you play radio stations from the **RadioBrowser** community project (over 50,000 stations).
 When a song is playing, it can also display the artist name and artwork retrieved from *iTunes*.
 In addition it can also display the **lyrics** of the current song from the community project *LRCLIB*, when available.
-If the station is a **TV** station, you can also view its broadcast.
+If the station is one of the rare **TV** station, you can also view its broadcast.

 This is yet another radio stations player based on the [RadioBrowser](https://www.radio-browser.info/) and its server at [Community Radio Station Index](https://de1.api.radio-browser.info/#General).
 Was meant to be a weekend project but ended up taking a week to polish.